zalando/spilo/docs/DESIGN.md

 Having backups in S3 also allows new nodes to be restored from S3 (instead from the master).
 This may speed up spawning a new node and reduce pressure on the master.

+**Security Groups**

+Multiple Security Groups are created, one for the EC2 instances, which is by default restrictive:

+* Allows Spilo peers to connect to eachother
+* Allows ELB's to connect to the EC2 instances
+* Allows administrative and monitoring connections to the instances

+And a Security Group per ELB, to allow access to specific networks or applications, which by default allows traffic from this VPC's region.

 **Cloud Formation**

 All components are described in a Cloud Formation Template.
 The stups tool [senza](https://github.com/zalando-stups/senza)